Title: Basis Expansions for Regression Modeling

 freqs

-Matrix of frequencies to use; ncol(freqs) must match the number of predictors.
+Matrix of frequencies to use; nrow(freqs) must match the number of predictors.
 If provided, overrides those calculated automatically, thus ignoring p and kernel.

 phases